kjbrum/dvlp/README.md

 - Run `grunt bs` to start BrowserSync
 - Open the root of the project in an editor
 - Open a finder window at the root of the project
+- Make is so you can have a config file for individual projects

 ## License